There is an option now on your profile page

 - The XB-70 Valkyrie is a Mach 3 capable bomber that could almost match the SR-71 for speed, exceeded its range, and generated most of its lift by riding its own sonic-boom shockwave.
 Unlike the SR-71, which was armed with nothing but cameras, the XB-70 wielded nuclear bombs.
 Unfortunately, thanks to ridiculously high costs, advanced surface-to-air missile technology developed by the Soviets, and a disastrous crash during a parade flight (caused by a hapless F-104 pilot who got too close and got sucked into the Valkyrie by the vortex of traumatized air surrounding it), it was canceled.
 Its role was later taken up by the super-stealthy but much, much slower B-2 Spirit.

 - The Russian Tu-160◊ "Blackjack" is the fastest and shapeliest heavy bomber ever to enter active service.
 Its silhouette and white anti-flash colour lead to this plane receiving Russian nickname "White Swan".
+Also, Tu-160 is currently the world's largest combat aircraft, largest supersonic aircraft, largest variable-sweep aircraft built and has the heaviest takeoff weight of any military aircraft besides transports.

 - The B-58 Hustler featured a delta wing much like that of the F-102 and F-106 interceptors, and it's no mystery why; this bomber was designed for high-altitude hit-and-run nuclear strikes.
 It was capable of flying at 'Mach 2', which is no small feat for a bomber — and it set several flight records, including on a nonstop flight from Tokyo to London.
 Sadly an example of Too Cool to Live, as Russian advances in SAM technology forced it to fly at altitudes too low for it to go supersonic.
 It was retired after only ten years of use.